 As part of your application to medical school you will be asked to provide information on your work and activities.
 The Pre-Med Committee will also review this information for your recommendation letter.
 The format is based on what is required for the AMCAS medical school application.
-You will find the form on the FORMS link on the left.
+We have created a new feature in Hoya360 that allows you to enter all Activities and Experiences you are involved in during your four years at Georgetown.

 You may enter up to 15 significant experiences.
 Please try to limit your descriptions to 50-125 words.
 You will have the opportunity to expand your descriptions further for your medical school application.
 For the AMCAS application you will be given an additional 1325 characters for three activities that you identify as the most significant.